 When it comes to your online business, who wouldn’t want more traffic on Etsy?
 That’s because more traffic means more success, right?
 Well, not exactly.
 In general, traffic is important.
-But what’s more important is knowing how to understand your Etsy traffic stats.
-So, let’s take a look at the traffic stats that are worth giving your attention.
+But what’s more important is knowing your Etsy traffic stats and what they mean.
+So, let’s look at the traffic stats worth paying attention to.

 Why isn’t all traffic the same?
 Well, traffic is just that – traffic.
 It’s not indicative of sales, revenue, or any core business goal.
 Luckily, Etsy’s seller dashboard presents you with Etsy traffic stats and several other integral measurements that you can use to help grow your business.